 ExpressVPN does everything well.
 It is fast, reliable, and does everything you would ask for from a VPN.
 It is backed by a strong organization based in a pro-privacy jurisdiction.

-TunnelBear is really slow, sometimes it doesn’t connect, we have questions about their no-logs status, and they are based in a privacy-unfriendly location.
+TunnelBear is really slow, sometimes it doesn’t connect, we have questions about their “no-logs” status, and they are based in a privacy-hostile location.
 It also has a tiny server network and gets blocked by streaming services and various websites.

 Regardless of price, which VPN service offers the better value?
-We’ll take ExpressVPN here as well.
+We’ll take ExpressVPN here any day of the week.

 Value winner: ExpressVPN